jefflau/redaxe/README.md

 ```

-##Abstractions to reducers to make things testable
+## Abstraction to reducers to make things testable

 For a small application you might want to do away with tests, and that's why Redaxe is flexible in the way you gradually abstract your updaters and handlers into different files.
 However when your app grows you can abstract your state reduction to a different function to make things testable.
 Now that we have abstracted